Correlation Between Equifax and Ambipar Emergency

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Equifax are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Equifax has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of fairly strong technical and fundamental indicators, Equifax is not utilizing all of its potentials.
 The latest stock price disturbance, may contribute to short-term losses for the investors.

 Ambipar Emergency